klts-io/website/content/en/docs/Intro.md

 | 1.21         | 2021-04-08       | 2022-06-28           |
 | 1.22         | 2021-08-04       | 2022-10-28           |

-An initial release refers to the first official release of Kubernetes such as 1.10.0, 1.11.0 ...
+An initial release refers to the first official release of a minor version such as 1.10.0, 1.11.0 ...
 1.22.0, etc.

 A stable release is usually the final bug-fix release about one year after the initial release.
 It refers to the release of End Of Life (EOL), i.e., the community will not maintain this version from then on.